kaidez/kaidez.com/_posts/2014-09-12-revlon-pro-brands.md

   <figcaption class="postFigureCaption">Greyed-out files are in .gitignore</figcaption>
 </figure>
 * Atom tells you what branch you're currently working on and if changes need to be committed and/or pushed.
-* Atom can look at the page your working on and jump to its history on GitHub.
+* Atom can look at the page you're working on and jump to its history on GitHub.

 This is not to say that Sublime can't do any of these things, because it can.
 It's just that these features come pre-installed into Atom: as packages but pre-installed nonetheless.